csswizardry/harry.is/_posts/2021-01-31-4-watts-per-kilogram.md

 everyone else’s FTP, and if yours is good, you certainly want to tell everyone what it is!
-And while you can’t game the test itself, you can have goals and targets to aim for, which is what I ended up doing about three quarters of the way into my FTP Builder.
+And while you can’t game the test itself, you can have goals and targets to aim for, which is what I ended up doing about three quarters of the way into my FTP Booster.

 ## FTP Booster